Pac & Pal: Development and release

 Pac & Pal was developed and published by Namco in July 1983 in Japan.
 It is the third game in the Pac-Man series that was made by Namco themselves, as Pac-Man's North American distributor Midway Games had produced many of their own sequels that Namco had little involvement with.
 Pac & Pal is largely based on Super Pac-Man, Namco's own sequel to the original, and retains a similar graphical style and many of its mechanics.
 With the Pac-Man brand increasing in popularity in Japan, Namco sought to produce a follow-up that matched its success.
 Super Pac-Man was largely unsuccessful, so Pac & Pal was made to improve on its flaws and update its core features.
 Yuriko Keino, who is best known for her work on games such as Dig Dug and Xevious, composed the soundtrack.
 Namco and Midway had plans to release Pac & Pal in North America under the new name Pac-Man & Chomp Chomp, which replaced Miru with Pac-Man's spherical dog from the Hanna-Barbera cartoon series.
 Pac-Man & Chomp Chomp was never released in North America due to the market being over-saturated with Pac-Man games.
 A limited run of 300 arcade units was produced for several European countries.

 Pac & Pal never saw a home release until 1998, where it was included in the Japan-exclusive arcade collection Namco History Vol. 3 for Windows 95.
-Toy manufacturer Jakks Pacific included the game in many of their Pac-Man-branded "plug'n play" controllers throughout the mid-2000's.
+Toy manufacturer Jakks Pacific included the game in many of their Pac-Man-branded "plug'n play" controllers throughout the mid-2000s.
 Pac & Pal is also included in a few Namco compilations such as Namco Museum Remix (2007), Namco Museum Virtual Arcade (2008), and Namco Museum Megamix (2010).
-To commemorate the launch of the Pac-Man and the Ghostly Adventures television series, Bandai added Pac & Pal to their Pac-Man Connect & Play controller in 2013.
+To commemorate the launch of the Pac-Man and the Ghostly Adventures television series, Bandai added Pac & Pal to their Pac-Man Connect & Play controller in 2012.
 Pac & Pal is included in Pac-Man Museum (2014), alongside several other games in the series.
 In 2019, Arcade1UP released a Pac-Man "counter-cade" arcade machine that includes the original Pac-Man and Pac & Pal.
-Pac & Pal is included in Pac-Man Museum + as a unlockable title.
+Pac & Pal is included in Pac-Man Museum+ as a unlockable title.